devkral/django-fast-iprestrict/README.md

 IPRESTRICT_ALLOWED_FN_PREFIXES: defaults to [] (empty list)
 IPRESTRICT_CACHE: select cache, defaults to "default" cache
 IPRESTRICT_KEY_PREFIX: cache key prefix, defaults to "fip:"
-IPRESTRICT_SOURCE_FORCE_EXPIRE_MULTIPLIER: force expire sources after multiplier \* max source interval, for dangling caches, set to 0 or lower to disable force expire, defaults to 1
+IPRESTRICT_SOURCE_FORCE_EXPIRE_MULTIPLIER: force expire sources after multiplier \* interval, for dangling caches; set to 0 or lower to disable force expire, defaults to 3
 IPRESTRICT_DEFAULT_ACTION: "allow"/"deny" : default action when no rule matches, default, when unset is "allow". "allow" or unset is strongly recommended except you want to set the rules programmatically
 IPRESTRICT_TRUSTED_PROXIES: set list of trusted proxies
 RATELIMIT_TRUSTED_PROXIES: fallback when IPRESTRICT_TRUSTED_PROXIES is unset
 IPRESTRICT_TESTCLIENT_FALLBACK: fallback for the string testclient in the ip field.
 Dev setting for tests
 RATELIMIT_TESTCLIENT_FALLBACK: fallback when IPRESTRICT_TESTCLIENT_FALLBACK is unset

-The ratelimit settings are fallbacks, so the settings must only be set on one place
+The ratelimit settings are fallbacks, so the settings must only be set on one place.

+Note: when using ratelimit the ratelimit settings are used for ratelimits, they can differ when not using the fallback

 ## development